Appendix F — Introduction to Maximum Likelihood Inference

 We often skip writing the arguments \(x\) and/or \(\theta)\), so \(\ell' \stackrel{\text{def}}{=}\ell'(\tilde{x};\theta) \stackrel{\text{def}}{=}\ell'(\theta)\).3 Some statisticians use \(U\) or \(S\) instead of \(\ell'\).
 I prefer \(\ell'\).
 Why use up extra letters?

-E.1.7 Asymptotic distribution of the maximum likelihood estimate
+F.1.7 Asymptotic distribution of the maximum likelihood estimate

-We learned how to quantify our uncertainty about these maximum likelihood estimates; with sufficient sample size, \(\hat\theta_{\text{ML}}\) has the approximate distribution:
+We learned how to quantify our uncertainty about these maximum likelihood estimates; with sufficient sample size, \(\hat\theta_{\text{ML}}\) has an approximately Gaussian distribution (Newey and McFadden 1994):

 \[ \hat\theta_{ML} \dot \sim N(\theta,\mathcal I(\theta)^{-1}) \]